TeknoTrader/Manual-backtesting-MT5/README.md

 This project was developed to provide traders with a clean, efficient manual trading interface that prioritizes speed and elegance over feature bloat.

-**Philosophy:**

-> "Perfection is achieved not when there is nothing more to add,
-> but when there is nothing left to take away."
-> — Antoine de Saint-Exupéry

 **Special Thanks:**

 * The MQL5 community for excellent documentation